mpt-c-data/mpt-c/README.md

 1. Trying different learning rates.

-2. Multiple random intialization of the trainig.
+2. Multiple random intialization of the training.

 The Neural Networks on this dataset were trained with 100's of different random initialization and combination of learning rate to achieve the desired result.